pieces-app/homebrew-linux-cli/README.md

-# Pieces CLI for Linux - Homebrew
+# Pieces CLI - Homebrew

-For homebrew files
+Just for storing the ruby homebrew file.